TOPIC -

 GCH: The local growers I know of that received significant jail time were

 convicted of theft of electricity in conjuction with a grow op.
-Very few
+Very few local

 busts result in jail time, just fines and lawyer fees.
 Lots are convicted,